Fsiban/Final_Project/README.md

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method

 I determined that this is a clasification problen, and i would need to use logistic regression classifier model because the dataset has two categories for the output values, Malignant and Begnin.
-First to understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I used decided to perform exploratory analysis first by visualising the data using a pairplot.
+First to understand the how the attributes of the features relate to each other and their values to the diagnosis predictions, I performed exploratory analysis first by visualising the data using a pairplot.
 I selected the 10 mean attributes first to identify the correlation.I identified that the mean radius has a positive correlation with the area and perimeter.
 To now understand the relationship betwen the rean radius in a benign and malignant diagnosis reading, I generated a distribution plot to understand if these the two classes can be seperated so that I can develop a machine learning model.
 Then I developed a logistic regression model to determine the class to evaluate if the diagnosis can be predicted with accuracy.
 I identified the target variable as the class.
 For comparison, i also used KNeighbors and determined that the logistic regression model was more accurate.

 I performed the steps below: